brolgadigital/brolgadigital/content/blog/sample-blog.md

 A current [sitemap](https://www.sitemaps.org/index.html) is a really easy way to see what's happening.
 Their main purpose is for search engine crawlers to identify all pages on a site, but they're also a valuable source of information about the sites structure.
 The [sitemap for shelleybassett.com](https://www.shelleybassett.com/sitemap_index.xml) has information on post types, URLs, images, links, creation dates and products.

 If we can't find an automatically generated sitemap, we'll take the time to manually follow links on a site, noting down every URL we find.
-Luckily, we don't have to do this very often as there are a number of tools to create a visualise sitemaps.
+Luckily, we don't have to do this very often as there are a number of tools to create and visualise sitemaps.

 ### Look at content categories